spidlinq/mezu/README.md

 ## Event-Driven Programming

 Most programs and devices like a cellphone respond to events — things that happen.
 For example, you might move your mouse, and the computer responds.
 Or you click a button, and the program does something interesting.
-In this chapter we’ll touch very briefly on how event-driven programming works.
+This is a very basic EDP framework for Java.

 ## Features